chinhengofaith/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile for contents of etcpasswd
 3-twofiles
 4-lastlinesf  for displaying last 10  lines
 5-firstlines for displaying first 10 lines
+6-third_line for displaying the third line only